CosmicCuddle/Naxxramas-Server-Patches/README.md

 1. Download the latest required Main Server Patch files from the repository's **Releases** section.
 2. Close World of Warcraft before replacing patch files.
-3. Place the required `.mpq` files in the appropriate World of Warcraft 3.3.5a `Data` folder.
+3. Place the required `.mpq` files in your World of Warcraft 3.3.5a `Data` folder.
 4. Replace older versions of the same Naxxramas patch files when updating.
-5. Start the game normally.
+5. If the release notes, Discord announcement, or in-game server restart message tells you to refresh your client cache, delete the `Cache` folder before starting the game again.
+6. The `Cache` folder is found in your main World of Warcraft 3.3.5a installation folder, usually alongside folders such as `Data`, `Interface` and `WTF`.
+7. Start World of Warcraft normally.
+The client will automatically rebuild the `Cache` folder when needed.

-Always use the patch files from the latest Naxxramas Main Server Patch release unless a server announcement says otherwise.
+Always use the patch files from the latest Naxxramas Main Server Patch release and follow any additional instructions included in the release notes, server announcements or in-game restart messages.

 ## Compatibility